PIPELINE

 Omnix Medical’s pipeline maintains three major programs.

-OMN-51 is a new antimicrobial peptide (AMP) targeting Gram-negative bacteria like P. aeruginosa which causes recurrent and persistent infections in patients with Cystic Fibrosis (CF).
+OMN-51 is a new antimicrobial peptide (AMP) targeting Gram-negative bacteria like P. aeruginosa which cause recurrent and persistent infections in patients with Cystic Fibrosis (CF), Non–Cystic Fibrosis Bronchiectasis (NCFB) and COPD.
 Cycles of infection and hospitalization promote the development of resistance that significantly reduces treatment solutions.

 Intensive and comprehensive preclinical research is being conducted at Omnix Medical Laboratories to bring OMN51 and OMN71 to clinical development in parallel with the filing of appropriate patent applications.